Khemraj9815/AS2025_SWE302_02230286/PRACTICAL/practical_8.md

 This report documents the GUI (end-to-end) testing performed for the Dog Image Browser (Next.js) using Cypress.
 The goal was to validate the user interface, user flows, API integration, error handling, and accessibility using automated tests.
 Test artifacts include Cypress test suites, custom commands, fixtures, page object, and test run screenshots/videos.
 All tests were executed in both interactive and headless modes where indicated.

-Summary:
-- Core UI/display tests: PASS
-- User interaction/e2e flows: PASS (with mock-assisted stability)
-- API-integration tests: PASS (functional), with mocked tests used for error scenarios
-- Accessibility checks (via cypress-axe): PASS (no critical violations found in baseline)
-- Notes: Some tests rely on external Dog CEO API; for deterministic runs we used `cy.intercept` fixtures to avoid flakiness.

----

 ## Objectives

 - Configure Cypress for a Next.js application.